top of page

 “Well, that’s certainly something to think about,” drawled D as E wiggled her long and naked toes in a way she knew would hot and bother him.

 “That is something to marvel about!” marveled Fat Dad Abe Ider as he pried the Magical Mystery Globe from his daughter’s young clenches.
-“It’s just what I always been saying.
-We’re way too close to them now in timewise proximity, but centuries from now, all those creations from the sixties and (Turtles willing) into the near fulshiten future will be regarded by discerning scholars as one single great OOOOVRA!”
+“It’s just what I’ve always been saying.
+We’re way too close to them now in timewise proximity, but centuries from now, all those creations from the sixties and (Turtles willing) into the near fulschiten future will be regarded by discerning scholars as one single great OOOOVRA!”

 Greddy, who had been poised to verbally abuse the sad shade of her Blubbery Dad for emanating in again without knocking, could only roundly smack the side of his fat head because she was too choked by emotion to think of something snide to say.
-Then again after managing to master herself, she teased, “But whaddabout those Willburies, Daddoo?
+Then, again after managing to master herself, she teased, “But whaddabout those Willburies, Daddoo?
 And Julian and Sean?
 Huh?
-And Zak and the all them All Stars.
-Huh?
+And Zak, and then… all them “All Stars,” huh?
 And James?
 What about him?
-Whaddabout them?
+Whaddabout ALL them?
 Huh?
 Huh?
 Huh!”

-And Fat Old Abe, who ever since he down and died, was never again confused about whether his baby girl was serious or joking, just nodded his head sagely.
+And Fat Old Abe who, ever since he down and died, was never again confused about whether his baby girl was serious or joking, just nodded his head sagely.
 “Well, well, well, love of my life, my little chickenshit,” he paternally propounded.
 “You know we should all listen to what the man said, ‘Open the door, and let’em in!’”

 And little college girl Greddy slept well that night with all her tribbles and trilobites sent scurrying to the far shadows of probability.
-And in her dreams, everything was soft for once – including her dread Mudder who entered one of them gently without intruding and looked, for once, so young and so fearless and so almost happy.
+And in her dreams, everything was soft for once—including her dread Mudder who entered one of them gently without intruding and looked, for once, so young and so fearless and so almost happy.

 The author, the publisher, and the entire promotion team would like the reader to know that the text of the above puff piece is included in neither SAINT GREDIBLE and Her Fat Dad's Mass, nor in the projected follow up: I WANNA BE EVIL.